TowoLabs/ftso-signal-providers/README.md

 * The provider uses an algorithm developed in-house or an open-source alternative

 ### Available
-* The provider has enough vote power to participate in the FTSO system
+* The provider has enough voting power to participate in the FTSO system
 * The provider has at least 95% uptime, measured over the last 30 days

 ## Recommendations for Developers